 Supplement outperforms medication in latest research

-Latest research has shown that supplementing with the pine bark extract Pycnogenol can help men suffering from prostate problems.
+The latest research has shown that supplementing with the pine bark extract Pycnogenol can help men suffering from prostate problems.

 A clinical study carried out in Italy found that men with an enlarged prostate saw improvements in their symptoms after taking Pycnogenol over a period of eight weeks.
 The results point towards a potential role for the pine bark extract in treating the symptoms of enlarged prostate – also known as Benign Prostatic Hypertrophy (BPH).